 To reheat the leftovers, place the chicken back in a skillet and cook over medium heat until warmed through.
 You can also reheat it in batches in the microwave for 1 or 2 minutes.

 The sauce can be made up to 4 or 5 days ahead of time and stored in a jar or container in the fridge.
 I recommend cooking the chicken fresh for the best flavors and a crispy texture.

 I love to serve my Mongolian chicken with starch and vegetables to help replicate my favorite takeout version.
 A few side dishes also transform it into a full and satisfying meal.
 Pair the chicken, sauce, and white rice with any of these delicious options on the side:

 - The sugar and acid in a Riesling will pair nicely with the dish’s salty, sweet, and sticky elements.

 - A dry and fruity Sauvignon Blanc will complement the bold flavors from the ginger and garlic in the chicken.

-If you loved this Mongolian Chicken I would appreciate it so much if you would give this recipe a star review!
-Also, be sure to snap a picture of your finished stew and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.
+If you loved this easy Mongolian Chicken recipe I would appreciate it so much if you would give it a star review!
+Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.